josefadamcik/josefadamcik.cz/_posts/2019-07-10-corne-keyboard-build-log.md

 <!--more-->

 It's a split keyboard, with a staggered layout and 3 rows and 6 columns only.
-It uses Arduino Pro Micros, has OLED displays and even RGB LED backlight and underglow.
+It uses Arduino Pro Micros, has OLED displays and even RGB LED back-light and under-glow.
 I am not really into backlit keyboards, but the support is there.

 It's possible to buy PCBs or kits on the internet and there are also some [very fancy cases](https://imkulio.com/) for the keyboard.
 But I was not happy to pay the crazy postage fees I have seen on some websites and I was also interested in getting some experience with manufacturing of PCBs and so on.
 The keyboard is open-source and there are [KiCad files available for PCB](https://github.com/foostan/crkbd) (there are even several variants).
 There are also some source files for a laser-cut acrylic case.